24/7 IT Support Denver: Help Desk and Escalation Planning

 Who it works for: Companies with 50-500 employees that have 1-3 internal IT staff.
 The internal team handles day-to-day issues and projects they're equipped for, while the managed provider handles advanced security, strategic planning, after-hours coverage, and specialized projects.

-Typical pricing in Denver: $50-$125 per user per month, depending on the scope of services.
+Typical pricing in Denver: pricing that depends on the services retained, escalation model, and internal-team responsibilities.
 This model provides the best of both worlds—you keep your internal team's institutional knowledge while gaining access to a full bench of specialists.

 Project-Based IT Support